OpenTranslationBible/open-bible/en-GB/36.Zephaniah/md/zephaniah-03.md

 > The Lord your God is in your midst,
 > A mighty warrior who saves.
 > He will rejoice over you with gladness,
-> He will quiet you with His love,
+> He will be quiet in His love,
 > He will exult over you with joyful singing.

 ## Zephaniah 3:18